UAB vs. Florida Atlantic NCAA Football Odds, Plays and Insights | October 9, 2021

 Florida Atlantic Stats and Trends

-- In Florida Atlantic's five games this year, it has three wins against the spread.
+- Florida Atlantic has played five games, with three wins against the spread.

-- The Owls have been underdogs by 4 points or more once this year and covered the spread.

-- Florida Atlantic's games this year have gone over the total in two out of five opportunities (40%).
+- This season, the Owls won ATS in their only game as an underdog of 4 points or more.

 - Florida Atlantic is 2-0-1 against the spread and 3-0 overall when the team puts up more than 23.8 points.

-- In games that Florida Atlantic picks up over 370.8 yards, the team is 2-0-1 against the spread and 3-0 overall.
+- Florida Atlantic is 2-0-1 against the spread and 3-0 overall when the team picks up over 370.8 yards.

-- The Owls have turned the ball over six times, one fewer times than the Blazers have forced turnovers (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.